AngleProtocol/angle-docs/borrowing-module/vaults/fees.md

 ## 🔎 TL;DR

-* Angle Borrowing module makes revenue (in stablecoins) from the users borrowing its stanlecoins, from liquidations and possibly from flash-loans
+* Angle Borrowing module makes revenue (in stablecoins) from the users borrowing its stablecoins, from liquidations and possibly from flash-loans
 * If some vaults are liquidated too late, the protocol could also accrue a bad debt
 * Surplus and bad debt are pooled across all existing `VaultManager` contracts, and a portion of the protocol revenue is distributed to veANGLE holders.